Allex-Op/SIRS_Project/README.md

 Then issue the command "ansible-playbook setup-infrastructure.yml", this will install all the required software (JDK, Git, NTP, MySQL...).

-Finally, issue the command "ansible-playbook deploy-app.yml", this will clone the repository, compile the projects, populate the databases and start the applications.
+Finally, issue the command "ansible-playbook populateDb.yml" to reset the databases and populate with information, and "ansible-playbook deployApp.yml" to compile the projects and start the applications.

-MySQL User:
+PostgreSQL User:
-admin:admin
+administrator:administrator

 Vagrant virtualboxes:
 vagrant:vagrant

 ## Secrets & PKI